malferov/malferov/README.md

 Passionate about technology and enjoying being a DevOps Engineer

 I work on practical problems and business needs
-by means of choosing right technology,
+by means of choosing the right technology,
 or building and integrating a custom-built software.

 - Can Do